marvinbuss/PurviewAutomation/README.md

 | Azure Data Factory            | :x:                    | :x:                            | N/A                | :x:                |
 | Azure Data Share              | :x:                    | :x:                            | N/A                | :x:                |

+The solution will primarily focus on Azure Data Sources today and not support any non-native services for the time being.

 ## Manual Steps after Deployment

 After the deployment of this solution, you will have to add the Function MSI to the Purview Root Collection as Data Source Admin.
 This is required, so that the function can successfully  onboard data sources and lineage sources to Purview.